kayrus/gof5/README.md

 ## ChromeOS

 Developer mode should be enabled, since gof5 requires root privileges.
 The binary should be placed inside the `/usr/share/oem` directory.
-Home directory in ChromeOS doesn't allow to have executables.
-`rewriteResolv: true` and `driver: pppd` config options should be set.
+Home directory in ChromeOS doesn't allow to have executables. `driver: pppd` config options should be set.

 ## HOWTO